 The responsibility of taking care of your social media accounts can be terrifying, especially if you’re working from home like most of us right now, but it can also be an exciting venture if you adopt the right mindset.
 Don’t worry; you’ve got this.
 And I’m going to help you by giving you a few tips.

 I understand that you’re overwhelmed.
 You probably think that you don’t have what it takes to build a following.
 You do.
-Even if you don’t have celebrity-level charisma, you can garner lots of attention with your posts.
+Even if you don’t have celebrity-level charisma, your posts can garner lots of attention.

 We’ll talk about a few hacks, from common-sense stuff to little-known tricks, that can help you up to your social media game and boost your following.
 These are going to play a particularly significant role in the weird situation we all find ourselves in when it is so important to stay connected to your audience via virtual pathways.

 Thankfully, you can accuse social networks of many things, but being out of touch with trends is not one of them.
-The most important platforms understand the hardships that small businesses face due to the coronavirus and have developed new features helping entrepreneurs expand their reach.
+The most important platforms understand small businesses’ hardships due to the coronavirus and have developed new features helping entrepreneurs expand their reach.

 These are not the topics of this post, per se, but let’s say our first tip is to explore what features each social media platform has developed during the pandemic and add them to your toolkit.